jeremiasivan/SimNOW/empirical_analysis/README.md

 Running `run_all.R` using a server with `Intel(R) Xeon(R) CPU E5-2690 v4 @2.60GHz` and `Ubuntu 20.04.5 LTS`, the time required to run each step is as follows:
 - Data preparation and filtering: ~1.6 hours with 50 threads
 - Stepwise non-overlapping windows: up to 10 hours for the longest chromosome (`chr10`)
+- Non-overlapping windows with variable window sizes: up to 10 hours for the longest chromosome (`chr10`)

 ### <a id="hominidae">Genome of *Hominidae* (great apes) from <a href="https://genome.ucsc.edu">UCSC Genome Browser</a></a>
 The dataset consists of 25 chromosomes of four *Hominidae* species (human, chimpanzee, orangutan, and gorilla).